Frequently Asked Questions

 7. I heard about SCMP and it weighs heavily in my decision to apply to UBC.
 Is there a way for me to secure acceptance into the SCMP before I apply to UBC?

 Admittance into SCMP depends on many factors including some related to you, and some related to the calibre of other applicants in that given year.
-Even if your file appears attractive, it will be compared with the applications we receive during the year of SCMP admittance, so no guarantees or even probabilities around admittance can be made.
+Even if your application appears strong, it will be compared with the applications we receive during the year of SCMP admittance, so no guarantees or even probabilities around admittance can be made.

 Without a doubt, the SCMP is a very useful tool in pursuing a career in consulting, but it is a tough field to get in to.
 Although we cannot assure your acceptance into the SCMP in advance of the regular application process, what we can do is provide you a set of recommendations on how you can strengthen your candidacy, both for SCMP and for landing a job in strategy consulting.